 - Burning pain, pruritus, bleeding vulvar ulcers

-- Lichen simplex chronicus is characterized by chronic itching, which provokes persistent scratching of the vulva and so causes lichenification of the skin.
+- Lichen simplex chronicus is characterized by chronic pruritus, which provokes persistent scratching of the vulva and so causes lichenification of the skin.

 - Diagnosis: Colposcopy and biopsy of suspicious lesions are required to rule out malignancy.

-- Precancerous lesion caused by dysplasia of squamous cells
+- Definition: precancerous lesion caused by dysplasia of squamous cells

 - Diagnosis: tissue biopsy

 - Treatment: : depending on severity, excision or ablation may become necessary

 - Prognosis: may progress to vulvar carcinoma despite treatment (in < 10% of cases)